solislemuslab/IntBio-NitFix/Reports/symbiosis_sorted/flowchart_V2.md

 ### 6. Extract Central nif/nod Target Regions From GenBank

-**Purpose:** Define the nif/nod gene target regions available in Ryan's GenBank annotation.
+**Purpose:** Define the nif/nod gene target regions available in GenBank annotation provided by Ryan.
 These target regions are the reference features that can later be evaluated for coverage, consensus construction, and tree building.

 **Input:**